Buying Opinions: Main Results II. ( Ex Post ) Limited Liability

-The discussion preceding Proposition \ref{llbinds} argues that for each state $k$ we can find a lottery $j^*(k)$ that delivers the lowest payment; and by Proposition \ref{dramatic}, to pin down the transfer scheme, it suffices to determine $t^k_{j^*(k)}$ for each state $k$.
-Thus, there are $n$ unknowns.
-Moreover, we have $n$ equations: efficient implementation is equivalent to $f_{\mathcal{H}}(\mu) = v_0$, and the other $n-1$ equations are imposed by Constraint \ref{icreduced}:
+By Lemma \ref{lowest}, for each state $k$ we can find a message $j^*(k)$ that delivers the lowest payment; and by Theorem \ref{dramatic}, to pin down the transfer scheme, it suffices to determine $t^k_{j^*(k)}$ for each state $k$.
+Thus, there are \(n\) unknowns.
+When we impose the interim IR constraint, there are \(n\) equations: efficient implementation is equivalent to $f_{\mathcal{H}}(\mu) = v_0$, and the other $n-1$ equations are given by Constraint \ref{icreduced}:

 where $k = 1, \dots, n-1$ indicates the state, and $j$, which indexes the posterior, is arbitrary.
-This is because optimality requires

-for all $i,j$ and each $k = 1, \dots, n-1$.
-Then the distribution can be efficiently implemented if and only if $t^k_{j^*(k)} \ge 0$ for each $k$; consequently, Proposition \ref{effimp}, Corollary \ref{coreff} \ref{corefi}, and Proposition \ref{rncharacterization} extend naturally to more than two states.
+Then the distribution can be efficiently implemented if and only if $t^k_{j^*(k)} \ge 0$ for each $k$; consequently, Proposition \ref{effimp}, Corollary \ref{coreff} \ref{corefi}, Proposition \ref{rncharacterization}, and Proposition \ref{nointerimir} naturally extend to more than two states.